ForgeRock/modernize-accelerators/forgerock-am-migration-sso-jit/README.md

+# Disclaimer
+The sample code described herein is provided on an "as is" basis, without warranty of any kind, to the fullest extent permitted by law.
+ForgeRock does not warrant or guarantee the individual success developers may have in implementing the sample code on their development platforms or in production configurations.
+ForgeRock does not warrant, guarantee or make any representations regarding the use, results of use, accuracy, timeliness or completeness of any data or information relating to the sample code.
+ForgeRock disclaims all warranties, expressed or implied, and in particular, disclaims all warranties of merchantability, and warranties related to the code, or any service or software related thereto.
+ForgeRock shall not be liable for any direct, indirect or consequential damages or costs of any type arising out of any action taken by you or others related to the sample code.

 # MiAMI Accelerators - SSO Toolkit (with AM)
 With deployments of tens or hundreds of legacy applications, migration waves may be required to minimize the operational impact on production systems.
 With this type of use case, coexistence and SSO between legacy IAM and ForgeRock IAM is often needed.
 Sometimes putting IG in front of a legacy system is not an option for commercial reasons.